https://sprr.org/

 Politan Row at Colony Square

-This chef-driven food hall features local food and beverage talent, including Thai flavors, Cuban cuisine, Creole-Mexican fare and more.
-Finish off your meal with a bubble tea from Unbelibubble or a gourmet cookie from Fit for a Cookie.
+This chef-driven food hall features local food and beverage talent, including Thai flavors, Jamaican cuisine, Creole-Mexican fare and more.
+Finish off your meal with a bubble tea from Unbelibubble or a gourmet cookie from Fit For a Cookie.
 Plan a date night to enjoy delicious cocktails from Jojo’s Beloved Cocktail Lounge or Bar Politan.
 There are multiple open-air spaces.
 Two-hour parking validation is available.

 Ponce City Market

 Ponce City Market features both food stalls and full-service restaurants.
-Try Iranian at Bibi, Indian at Botiwalla, Vietnamese at Vietvana, special creations from pop-up chefs at Punk Foodie and much more.
+Try Iranian at Bibi, Indian at Botiwalla, Vietnamese at Vietvana and much more.
 Also in the space, shop some of your favorites, such as Rhen’s Nest Toy Shop, Posman Books and more.
 Consider paying extra admission for access to The Roof for carnival rides and games.
-Self-parking costs $3-$20 for up to 24 hours.
+Self-parking costs $3-$40 for up to 24 hours.

 Sweet Auburn Curb Market

 Also known as Municipal Market, this market has the coolest history in Atlanta, as it was founded in 1918 as an open air market.
 Now, it houses 30 local businesses digging into delicious cuisine.
-Taste Mexican street food at Tijuana Tacos, savory South African pies at Panbury’s Double Crust Pies, wood-fired pizza at Pi’s R Squared and more.
-For dessert, chow down on French patisseries, gelato or Miss D’s Pralines.
+Taste savory South African pies at Panbury’s Double Crust Pies, wood-fired pizza at Pi’s R Squared and more.
+For dessert, chow down on Miss D’s Pralines, or grab chocolate from Bella Amour.
 Also in the space, drop by the retail shops.
-The market offers free one-hour parking with validation.
+The market offers discounted parking with validation.

 Chattahoochee Food Works

-Chattahoochee Food Works boasts 31 vendors, including empanadas at Belén de la Cruz, Southern food at Delilah’s Everyday Soul, Italian at Mozza Bella and more.
+Chattahoochee Food Works boasts 31 vendors, including empanadas at Belén de la Cruz, Southern food at Delilah’s Everyday Soul, Italian at Flora d’Italia and more.
 Make sure to save room for dessert!
-Taste sweet treats at Baker Dude, Mallo Sweet Bar, Mochinut Atlanta, Munster Cravings, Morelli’s Ice Cream or Unbelibubble Tea House.
+Taste sweet treats at Mochinut Atlanta, Munster Cravings, Morelli’s Ice Cream or Unbelibubble Tea House.
 There is central seating, outdoor seating or a covered patio, and some of the stalls offer seating if your family ends up all picking the same place to eat.
 Not interested in sticking around?
 Some restaurants offer online ordering for pickup.
 Parking is free for two hours.

 Halidom Eatery

-This new food hall features Mexican cuisine, cheesesteaks and hoagies, handcrafted waffles, seafood, scrumptious coffee and more.
+This food hall features Mexican cuisine, cheesesteaks and hoagies, a French fry bar, seafood and more.
 The area has a two-acre outdoor space with a scenic walking trail and picnic tables for dining outdoors or enjoying space with your pet.
-Visit every other Saturday for Kid’s Corner with activities for children from noon-4 p.m.
+Visit Friday and Saturday nights for a date night with a live DJ.
 Sip an adult beverage at Bar La Rose, an art-deco-inspired craft cocktail bar with seating for 30 guests.
 Parking is free.

 Smaller Spots: